Palestinian tobacco faces threat from crackdown on black economy

 "What else can you expect from the Oslo gang?" another chimes in, referring to the interim peace deals signed with Israel in the 1990s.
 Many Palestinians blame the accords' economic annexes for their hamstrung growth.

-The Jerusalem Cigarette Co., a publicly traded firm operating out of an industrial zone east of Jerusalem, is a leader in the Palestinian tobacco sector and endures heavy taxes on cigarette sales, which are as high as 9.5 shekels (1.6 pounds) dollars per pack, almost two-thirds their retail cost.
+The Jerusalem Cigarette Co., a publicly traded firm operating out of an industrial zone east of Jerusalem, is a leader in the Palestinian tobacco sector and endures heavy taxes on cigarette sales, which are as high as 9.5 shekels ($2.6 dollars) per pack, almost two-thirds their retail cost.

 But villagers, who supply hundreds of tons of tobacco to the company annually, say that Jerusalem Cigarette buys less than half of the local tobacco harvest as the government encourages it to import foreign tobacco, leaving them no choice but to sell their excess product on the black market.